 Tests to inspect the colon include either a sigmoidoscopy or a colonoscopy in which the doctor inserts a flexible, lighted tube into the anus.
 A sigmoidoscopy allows the doctor to examine the lining of the lowest part of the large intestine; while a colonoscopy allows the doctor to examine the lining of the entire large intestine and the very end of the small intestine.

 The small bowel can now also be inspected with a relatively new test called balloon enteroscopy that uses a different kind of flexible tube.
 It can be inserted through the mouth or anus to allow direct inspection of much larger portions of the small intestine than could ever be seen before.
-Another test to examine the small bowel is call small bowel capsule study.
+Another test to examine the small bowel is called small bowel capsule study.
 This entails swallowing a small capsule that takes pictures of the small bowel and transmits the images to a recording box that the patient wears for 8 hours.

 The doctor will choose from all these available tests based on your individual symptoms, lab tests, and findings on physical exam.
 All these tube tests allow the doctor to look for areas of inflammation, look for bleeding, and take biopsies if necessary.